secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 ## Further Reading

-- After going through this tutorial, we encourage you to go through this [Getting Started Guide](https://docs.scrt.network/secret-network-documentation/development/getting-started) for further learning on secret contracts.
+- After going through this tutorial, we encourage you to go through this [Getting Started Guide](https://docs.scrt.network/secret-network-documentation/development/getting-started) for further learning on secret contracts and a breakdown on the Secret Millionaires' Problem contract.

 - If you're new to the Rust programming language, check out the [Rust Book](https://doc.rust-lang.org/book/) or the [Rustlings](https://github.com/rust-lang/rustlings) course.